-Zodiac’s Halloween riddle and cuckoo’s game
+Zodiac’s Halloween riddle and the Game of the Cuckoo

 How the riddle has been solved